mystyle-platform/mystyle-wp-custom-product-designer/readme.txt

 5. Example of a Smart Car with a background image applied

 == Changelog ==

+= 1.4.9 =
+* Updated the user facing order info to use the design profile url.
+* Added style for an admin warning box.
+Added delete function to the DesignManager class.
+* Fixed the notice system to allow for different colors for different notice types.

 = 1.4.8 =
 * Added function for instantiating a design from a result array (for use by add-ons at this point).